truSandor/corrupted-lottery/README.md

 The app is still in development, so far it can:
 - generate all possible combinations
 - generate x amount of random tickets
-- save both list in a .txt file
+- save both lists in a .txt file

 problems:
 - if there are too many combinations: